Navicular bone

 The navicular bone /nəˈvɪkjʊlər/ is a small bone found in the feet of most mammals.

 Human anatomy

+Navicular of the right foot; superior (dorsal) view.
+(After Testut's Anatomy.)

 The navicular bone in humans is one of the tarsal bones, found in the foot.
-Its name derives from the human bone's resemblance to a small boat, caused by the strongly concave proximal articular surface.
-The term navicular bone or hand navicular bone was formerly used for the scaphoid bone, one of the carpal bones of the wrist.
+Its name derives from the human bone's resemblance to a small boat, caused by the strongly concave proximal (i.e., posterior) articular surface.
+The term navicular bone or hand navicular bone was historically used for the scaphoid bone, one of the carpal bones of the wrist.

 The navicular bone in humans is located on the medial side of the foot, and articulates proximally with the talus, distally with the three cuneiform bones, and laterally with the cuboid.

-It is the last of the foot bones to start ossification and does not tend to do so until the end of the third year in girls and the beginning of the fourth year in boys, although a large range of variation has been reported.
+It is the last of the foot bones to start ossification and does not tend to do so until the beginning of the fourth year in typical anatomy, although a large range of variation has been reported.